 Development and Environmental Impact Assessment (EIA) process

 Feasibility Study: May 2020

-A feasibility study was undertaken prior to Screening to understand the constraints of the Site and determine whether it was a viable option for development.
+A feasibility study was undertaken prior to Screening to understand the constraints of the Site.

 Initial Pre-Application Consultation: October 2020